KvRae/MINE-Docs/docs/features/ui_components.md

 ## Bottom Sheet
-The Points of Interest (POI) selector allows users to view and select points of interest within the indoor environment, such as restrooms, exits, or other key locations.
+The bottom sheet provides additional information about the map within the indoor environment, allowing users to view details such as the building name, floor number, and other relevant information.
-In the demo below, you can see the POI selector in action:
+In the demo below, you can see the bottom sheet in action:
 <br>
 <p align="center">
   <img src="https://github.com/KvRae/MachInNav-Engine-Docs/assets/58667227/24492e3e-8950-4959-ad7b-0536cfc27605" alt="POI Selector"/>